Jackiedee1223/VoIP_TSNetwork/README.md

 * Configure port security to IT-dept switch to allow only Test-PC to access port fa0/1 (use sticky method to obtain mac-address with violation mode of shutdown.

 <h2>Steps</h2>

-<p>1.
-Creating a network topology.</p>
+* Creating a network topology using Cisco Packet Tracer.
-<p>2.
-Hierarchical Network Design.</p>
+* Hierarchical Network Design.
-3. Connecting Networking devices with Correct cabling.</p>
+* Connecting Networking devices with Correct cabling.
+* Configuring Basic device settings.
+* Creating VLANs and assigning ports VLAN numbers.
-4. Creating VLANs and assigning ports VLAN numbers.</p>
+* Creating both data and voice VLANs and assigning ports VLAN numbers.
-5. Subnetting and IP Addressing.</p>
+* Subnetting and IP Addressing.
-6. Configuring Inter-VLAN Routing (Router on a stick).</p>
+* Configuring Inter-VLAN Routing on the Routers (router-on-a-stick).
-7. Configuring DHCP Server (Router as the DHCP Server).</p>
+* Configuring Dedicated DHCP Server device for Data to provide dynamic IP allocation.
+* Configuring Routers as DHCP server for Voice to provide IP Phones dynamic IP allocation.
-8. Configuring SSH for secure Remote access.</p>
+* Configuring SSH for secure Remote access.
-9. Configuring switchport security or Port-Security on the switches.</p>
-10. Configuring WLAN or wireless network (Cisco Access Point).</p>
+* Configuring OSPF as the routing protocol.
+* Configuring VoIP or Telephony service configuration in all routers.
+* Configuring Routing for VoIP or Dial peering configuration in all routers.
-11. Host Device Configurations.</p>
+* Host Device Configurations.
-12. Test and Verifying Network Communication.</p>
+* Test and Verifying Network Communication.

 <h2>Result</h2>